rohitg1594/Crosslingual_Information_Retrieval/README.md

  To see the options available for each file, you can use the help option : python [FILE-NAME] -h.

+**NOTE :  Run the word_experiment.py file before sentence_experiment.py to create and save the linear mappings.**
 ### Words

 1. The file words.py can be used to perform individual mapping experiments, the main options are src_lang, tgt_lang and